 The following provides an overview of the key principles of Christianity and Christian Life.
 Please note these principles are not intended to be legalistic rules, but rather they are intended to provide an overview of beliefs and behaviors that flow naturally from God's Word and the heart of the converted believer.
-A variety of references are provided for those interested in a deeper level of understanding on each of these topics.
-It is our hope that this will both enlighten and inspire your Christian journey.
+A variety of references are provided for those interested in a deeper level of understanding of each of these topics.
+One great reference that provides extensive detail on this topic is the book Christianity According to the Bible by Ron Rhodes ( See https://tinyurl.com/yckkyp34 ).
+It is our hope that this overview will both enlighten and inspire your Christian journey.

 (a) God loves us greatly, and everyone matters to God;